 About the event

-We proudly present Seattle's Earth Day Run April 22nd .
+We proudly present Seattle's Earth Day Run April 20th .
 Come run or walk one of our many race distances and at the same time you can feel good about supporting the environment.
 Each finisher will receive a native sapling tree + an additional tree will be planted for each finisher we have.
-Make sure to stop by our tree hugger station where you can pot a tree to take home or pot one and leave to donate to the parks department and other local environmental organizations.
+Make sure to stop by our tree hugger station where you can pot a tree to take home or pot one and leave to donate to be planted in Washington.
 We also will have a Magnuson Park gardener there to answer all questions you may have about native plants and trees.
 Over the years at our Earth Day events we have handed out thousands of trees that grow and sequester more and more carbon each year.
-On top of all that you can bring your used running shoes as we will be donating them to the More Foundation.
+Also, don't forget to bring any used running shoes you have to the event as we will be donating them to the More Foundation.
 Tell your friends and come out for this great event!

 Day of race registration and bib pick up: 8:15am-10am